 The most common daylight switch sensor is the light dependent resistor (LDR), as they are cheap and simple to use.
 The resistance of the LDR varies with illumination, with LDR resistance decreasing as illuminance increases.
 This change in resistance is used to trigger the switching action.

 In case of LDR, we can typically choose between 520, 540, 560, 570, 620 and 630 nanometers of peak sensitivity wavelength.
 Manufacturers state that these sensors are non-polar resistive elements with spectral response characteristics close to the human eye but do not supply the spectral response curve.
-The manufacture’s resistance values for adjustment are measured for tungsten filament lamps operating at a colour temperature of 2856 K, then some changes are necessary for the adjustment of daylight levels but it’s important to know the spectrum of light in sunset or sunrise is near to this lamp (see Figure 1).
+The manufacturer’s resistance values for adjustment are measured for tungsten filament lamps operating at a colour temperature of 2856 K, then some changes are necessary for the adjustment of daylight levels but it’s important to know the spectrum of light in sunset or sunrise is near to this lamp (see Figure 1).
 The accuracy between 100 and 10 lux depending of the model is about 85% or 90%.

 Semiconductor photodiode